SVOSH at SCO

 SVOSH: Past to Present

 SVOSH was founded at SCO in 1975 by Donald Holbrook, a second year student.
-Mr. Holbrook’s father went to Costa Rica and noted that most of the rural natives lacked medical care of any kind.
+Mr. Holbrook’s father went to Costa Rica and noted that most of the rural natives lacked any kind of medical care.
 Hearing about the conditions inspired Mr. Holbrook to gather a group of optometry students and doctors to deliver eye care to those needy people.

-Within one year, Mr. Holbrook recruited eleven classmates and three optometrists.
-In 1976, the fourteen volunteers comprised the first two SVOSH teams to travel to rural Costa Rica.
-They examined 3,726 patients in thirteen days.
-Electricity was turned off at 9:00 pm, but they worked past midnight using their hand held instruments to see patients in the dark.
+Within one year, Mr. Holbrook recruited 11 classmates and 3 optometrists, and in 1976, the 14 volunteers comprised the first two SVOSH teams to travel to rural Costa Rica.
+They examined 3,726 patients in 13 days.
+Electricity was turned off at 9:00 pm, but they worked past midnight using their hand held instruments to keep seeing patients in the dark.

 Over the past 35 years, SVOSH has spread to many other schools and colleges of optometry and has grown to be one of SCO’s largest student organizations.
 Membership continues to rise each year.

 In 2009, SVOSH established the Dr. L. Allen Fors SVOSH Endowed Fund in honor of Allen Fors, OD ’69, Professor, and long time supporter.
-Dr. Fors served as Faculty Advisor to SVOSH for over 30 years, travelling to 10 different countries with SVOSH and spending countless hours sorting glasses, creating awareness, and preparing students for our trips.
-This fund will establish an award that will both honor his contributions and continue to help offset travel costs for our growing membership.
+Dr. Fors served as Faculty Advisor to SVOSH for over 30 years, traveling to 10 different countries with SVOSH and spending countless hours sorting glasses, creating awareness, and preparing students for our trips.
+This fund establishes an award that will honor his contributions and continue to help offset travel costs for our growing membership.

-As of 2011, SVOSH at SCO has completed over 119 total trips to 16 countries, examined over 200,000 patients, and distributed over 150,000 pairs of glasses.
-It has been conservatively estimated that our donated services (in 2010 dollars) are worth over 20 million dollars!
+As of 2015, SVOSH at SCO has completed 150 total trips to 16 countries, examined over 229,000 patients, and distributed over 177,000 pairs of glasses.
+It has been conservatively estimated that our donated services are worth over 20 million dollars!
 This could never have been possible without the generous support of Lion's Clubs, Kiwanis Clubs, Rotary Clubs and other organizations that share our passion for service.

 Our Commitment